The Plight of Central Americans From Colonial Times to Present

-As the Spanish Empire expanded throughout the Americas, it is estimated that 1.86 million Spaniards migrated to this region, while simultaneously 80% of the indigenous population plummeted.
+As the Spanish Empire expanded throughout the Americas, it is estimated that 1.86 million Spaniards migrated to this region, while simultaneously 80% of the indigenous population vanIshed.
 Viruses, germs, and other diseases brought by the new arrivals, along with their greed for gold and riches, compelling them to enslave and overwork a large number of the native people, is largely to blame for what can only be described as a genocide.

 While much of the brutality and abuses committed upon the aboriginal population of this region occurred during the initial colonization by Spain, the peoples of Central America continued to suffer under the brutal regimes of the Spanish kings that followed.
 Ferdinand VII, Charles IV, and Joseph I viewed Latin America in general and Central America specifically as merely a moneymaker that would keep their coffers full and their armies and armadas funded.

 This was a period when a mestizo population began to emerge and a clear division between rich and poor, white and non-white began to form.
 The institutions developed by those Spaniards who came to the Americas for the sole purpose of self-enrichment and who ultimately held allegiance only to their motherland were, for the most part, ephemeral and vacuous.
 They were not meant to endure or to create an environment that would uphold the rule of law and civil justice, but rather to fill the immediate need for social controls.